LinkedSoftwareDependencies/semantic-dependencies/README.md

 `FOLDER` needs to be the root folder of the project.
 `-r` is for changing the root URI that needs to be used for this project.
 The default is `#software`.

+## License
+This software is written by Joachim Van Herwegen.

+This code is released under the [MIT license](http://opensource.org/licenses/MIT).